Climate and Average Weather Year Round in Kaohsiung Taiwan

 Kaohsiung experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 9.1 months, from March 3 to December 6, during which time the comfort level is muggy, oppressive, or miserable at least 30% of the time.
-The muggiest day of the year is July 21, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 9.1 months, from March 4 to December 7, during which time the comfort level is muggy, oppressive, or miserable at least 30% of the time.
+The month with the most muggy days in Kaohsiung is July, with 31.0 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.